Fall of Babylon: Preparations

 In the sixth year of Nabonidus (550/549) Cyrus the Great, the Achaemenid Persian king of Anshan in Elam, revolted against his suzerain Astyages, king of the Manda or Medes, at Ecbatana.
 Astyages' army betrayed him, and Cyrus established his rule at Ecbatana, putting an end to the Median Empire and elevating the Persians among the Iranic peoples.

 Three years later, Cyrus became king of all Persia and was engaged in a campaign to put down a revolt among the Assyrians in 547 BC.
 Meanwhile, Nabonidus had established a camp in the desert of his colony of Arabia, near the southern frontier of his kingdom, leaving his son Belshazzar (Belsharutsur) in command of the army.
 In 540, according to Dougherty and S.Smith, Cyrus invaded Syria, most of Babylon's eastern possessions.
 In a few months, many of Nabonidus's vassals were under Persian authority.
-Nabonidus had to return to Babylon in 543 BCEdue to Cyrus constantly raiding the border.
+Nabonidus had to return to Babylon in 543 BCE due to Cyrus constantly raiding the border.

 Invasion

 In 539 BC, Cyrus invaded Babylonia.
+Persian forces entered the city of Babylon on October 12.
 Historical reconstruction of the fall of Babylon has been problematic, due to the inconsistencies between the various source documents.
 Both the Babylonian Chronicles and the Cyrus Cylinder describe Babylon being taken "without battle", whereas the Greek historians Herodotus and Xenophon report that the city was besieged.
 The biblical Book of Daniel notes that Belshazzar was killed, albeit without specifying the circumstances.

 According to Xenophon, Belshazzar was killed in this conflict, but his account is not widely accepted.
 Nabonidus surrendered and was deported.
 Gutian guards were placed at the gates of the great temple of Bel, where the services continued without interruption.
-Cyrus did not arrive until 28/29 October, with Gobryas having acted for him in his absence.
+Cyrus did not arrive until 28/29 October, 17 days later, with Gobryas having acted for him in his absence.
 Gobryas was then made governor of the province of Babylon.

 Babylon, like Assyria, became a colony of the Achaemenid Empire in 539 BC.